Booking Terms & Conditions

 2.4 If you book less than 69 days before departure for bookings made via an agent, or less than 83 days before departure for bookings made directly with us, full payment (less any payment which must be paid locally) must be made on booking by credit or debit card.
 If you do not pay the balance by the due date your booking will be cancelled and you will forfeit your deposit plus any other relevant charges.
 If you do not pay the local payment on the due date your booking will be cancelled (and we shall have no further liability to you) and cancellation charges will be levied as appropriate.

 2.5 Please note that cheques require 5 working days to clear.
 Cheques that will not clear by the balance due date cannot be accepted.
 We only accept card payments from passengers travelling on the booking.
-Please note that all payments made on a credit card (whether deposits, part payments or final balances) will be subject to a credit card fee of up to 1.5% (inc. VAT).

 2.6 If we accept your booking, we will issue a Booking Confirmation and Invoice.
 A contract will exist between us from the date we issue the Booking Confirmation and Invoice or if you book within 7 days of departure the contract will exist when we accept your deposit payment.
 When you receive the Booking Confirmation and Invoice and your Departure Documents, please check the details carefully and inform us immediately if anything is incorrect.
 Names on Departure Documents must exactly match those in your passports.
 Unless we are responsible for the mistake, we will not accept liability if an airline or other supplier refuses boarding because the name(s) shown in your passport differ from those on your ticket.
 Departure Documents will be sent or emailed to you (to the address given to us by the lead name at the time of booking) approximately 2 weeks before your departure, and will not be issued unless payment of the due balance has been received and any cheques have cleared.
 Bookings made 14 days or less before departure incur a £15 per person administration charge and tickets will not be sent out by post but will more than likely have to be collected at the airport on the day of departure.
 It is essential that you ascertain whether or not you can obtain relevant visas and inoculations before making your booking.
 We cannot accept any liability for tickets lost in the post.
 Departure Documents may be in paper or email form depending on your chosen holiday.
 If requested in the Departure Documents or locally provided holiday information, you must reconfirm the reservations, timings and check-in details of your flight with the airline concerned at least 72 hours before departure.
 This applies to your outward flight and to your return flight.
 If you miss a flight or suffer any disruption as a result of not following our instructions as to reconfirmation we will have no liability to you.